The 1933 "Century of Progress" World's Fair,

 December 1933 QST

 for info).
 All copyrights hereby acknowledged.

-The 1933 World's Fair Radio Amateur Exhibit
+The 1933 World's Fair Radio Amateur

 By Wallace F. Wiley, W9AZI*

 One corner of the lounge, and a glimpse of

 The transmitter cage, and the glassed-in operating position.

 We have all wondered how many hams - and others, for that matter - who visited A Century